(Disclosure: Some of the links below may be affiliate links)

 I wrote the entire program in C++.
 I used this programming language because it is my favorite!
 And it is blazing fast!
 I have not especially optimized my code, and it takes less than a second to generate thousands of simulations.

 If you are not a coder, I also have an online FIRE calculator to do most of the calculations presented here.

-My U.S. data s based on the data made available by Big ERN in its Safe Withdrawal Rate series.
+My U.S. and international data is based on the data made available by Big ERN in its Safe Withdrawal Rate series.
 It is a good dataset that has been tested several times already.
 Big ERN made all this available for free.
 I am very thankful for his work!
 I have completed its data with the missing years using the same methodology.

-If you want to use the graphs in this article, I would ask that you cite this article as the source of the image!
+If you want to use the graphs in this article, please cite this article as the source of the image!

 Future of the series